ytp327/android/MusicApp/Readme.md

 <h1>MusicApp</h1>
 <p>This app contains two activity: music list and player.
-We first start from the list a list with all music.
-When you click one of the music, you will jump to the corresponding player page using intent with parameters.</p>
+We first start from a screen with all music.
+When we click one of the music, we will jump to the corresponding player screen and play the music.</p>
 <p> In order to protect the copyright of songs, I use android versions to replace songs.
 Each song contains 4 elements: music cover image, music name, artist name and album name.</p>
 <p> <b>Knowledge including:</b> </p>
 <ul>